uclchem/uclchem.github.io/website/docs/start-network.md

 ## Outputs

 Outputs from MakeRates are automatically moved to the `src/` directory so the user can `pip install .` and update their installation of UCLCHEM to use their new network.
-However, by adding the parameter `output_directory` to the yaml file, you can have all the files moved to a directory instead.
+However, by adding the parameter `output_directory` to the yaml file, you can have all the files moved to a directory instead without copying them to your UCLCHEM src folder.
 If you do, the following files will be produced:

 - network.f90 - Fortran arrays containing lists of species names and properties (mass, binding energy etc) as well as reaction reactants, products and rate coefficients.
 - odes.f90 - Code to calculate the rate of change of each species' abundance for the numerical solver